Chase Stein: Runaways Reunion

 Some time after the team's last appearance, Chase salvaged the Leapfrog and went back in time to rescue Gert from the moment of her death, taking her into the present so that Nico can heal her injuries.
 Time-displaced Gert felt confused and left behind by her friends who had grown up without her.
 Chase comforted her telling her he would never abandoned her and in fact, came back for her.
 Gert tells Chase they can't be anything anymore because of their current age difference.
 He also received Victor's head in the post from the Avengers after Victor was destroyed by Vision's new family, which Chase eventually reactivated.
 Although in reality, Victor awoke weeks earlier with his "Victorious" program booted and just remained 'asleep' until Chase aggravated him enough to tell him they must go rescue Molly and Gert from Molly's creepy grandmother.
 Chase re-banded the team and rescued Molly and Gert and reported the grandmother to the Avengers.
 The Runaways resettled into their old hideout, The Hostel, which Chase repaired and remodeled.
 He was determined to step up as a provider for his found family and got a job.
 Also, Chase and Nico magically became Molly's legal guardians.
-After a battle with Dr. Doom, who turned out to be Victor's Avengers A.I. friend, Doombot, Chase and Doombot fought over who would fix Victor with a new body, who's content to remain just a head.
+After a battle with Doctor Doom, who turned out to be Victor's Avengers A.I. friend, Doombot, Chase and Doombot fought over who would fix Victor with a new body, who's content to remain just a head.